-- (a) In the event that the decision of the Grievance Sub-Committee does not resolve the grievance, the Association may serve notice within ten (10) working days of receipt of the Committee's decision that it intends to proceed to arbitration.
+- (a) In the event that the decision of the Grievance Sub-Committee does not resolve the grievance, or deliver its written report within the time-lines outlined above, unless the parties mutually agree to an extension of the timelines, the Association may serve notice within ten (10) working days of receipt of the Committee's decision or the expiry of the deadline that it intends to proceed to arbitration.
 The Association shall have the right to carry Association grievances as described in Article 30.7 to arbitration. - (b) Notwithstanding the preceding, the parties agree that, in any case involving academic freedom, a decision of the Association not to pursue the matter to arbitration shall not prevent the individual grievor from seeking the advice of CAUT, and, on the positive recommendation of CAUT, in which case a further period of ten (10) working days shall be provided beyond the provisions of Article 30.11(a) for such consultation to take place, proceeding to arbitration under this Collective Agreement.